karmainside/ms-teams-linux/README.md

 # Microsoft Teams Capsule - unofficial application for Linux

 ## Description
-Microsoft Teams Capsule is unofficial aplication for Linux, which uses [electron framework](http://electron.atom.io/) to wrap web version of [Microsoft Teams](https://teams.microsoft.com/).
+Microsoft Teams Capsule is unofficial application for Linux, which uses [electron framework](http://electron.atom.io/) to wrap web version of [Microsoft Teams](https://teams.microsoft.com/).

 With this app you will be able to launch web version as an application with no need to keep the browser tap always open.

 Application also offers notifications for unread messages, but it's very limited.

 ## Installation
-Applications is distributed in the AppImage formatand should run on all common Linux distributions.
+Applications is distributed in the AppImage format and should run on all common Linux distributions.

 1. Download installation file
   * using direct link: [AppImage](http://dl.karmainside.com/ms-teams-capsule/ms-teams-capsule-latest-x86_64.AppImage) or [ZIP](http://dl.karmainside.com/ms-teams-capsule/ms-teams-capsule-latest-x86_64.zip) (_don't forget to unzip if you are downloading zip_)